The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: Methodology: D4000 estimators

 \subsubsection{Synthetic PAUS tests}

-Before applying it to real PAUS data, the estimator for the D4000 bands defined in \cref{eq:PAUS_estimator} has been tested against synthetic PAUS NBs, in order to evaluate the potential biases stemming from the estimator alone, without the experimental errors in the PAUS photometry or photo-z, as well as other possible unaccounted systematics.
+Before applying it to real PAUS data, the photometric estimator for the D4000 bands defined in \cref{eq:PAUS_estimator} has been tested against synthetic PAUS NBs, in order to evaluate the potential biases stemming from the estimator alone, without the experimental errors in the PAUS photometry or photo-z, as well as other possible unaccounted systematics.

 The synthetic PAUS dataset (sPAUS) has been generated by selecting the whole VIPERS sample in W1, and integrating the spectra for all PAUS NBs considered in this work (\cref{fig:PAUS_filters}).
 These synthetic NBs have been used to determine the D4000 with \cref{eq:PAUS_estimator}, using the respective spectroscopic VIPERS redshifts.
-Therefore, any deviations from the spectroscopic measurements must be due to our estimation method of the D4000 (which is limited by the spectral resolution of the narrow-band photometry).
+Therefore, any deviations from the spectroscopic measurements must be due to our photometric estimation method of the D4000 (which is limited by the spectral resolution of the narrow-band photometry).

-A comparison between the VIPERS D4000 and the D4000 determined from sPAUS is shown in \cref{fig:bias_scatter_synth}, both for D4000$_{\rm w}$ and D4000$_{\rm n}$.
+A comparison between the VIPERS D4000 and the sPAUS D4000 is shown in \cref{fig:bias_scatter_synth}, both for D4000$_{\rm w}$ and D4000$_{\rm n}$.
 In both panels, the scatter plot on the left displays the VIPERS D4000 versus the bias of the sPAUS D4000, defined as

 together with a linear fit and its error (yellow line).
 The histogram on the right is a histogram of the bias, with its mean value and $\sigma$ shown in yellow.
-From these plots, it can be inferred that the D4000$_{\rm w}$ has a slight mean negative bias of the order of $\sim$-1\% that seems fairly constant across all the VIPERS D4000 range (the linear fit shows just a small correlation).
-On the other hand, the D4000$_{\rm n}$ shows a smaller net bias but also more dispersion, and a clear correlation between bias and D4000 values: D4000$_{\rm n}$ is overestimated for bluer galaxies (D4000$_{\rm n}<1.4$), while it is underestimated for higher values (i.e., for redder galaxies).
+From these plots, it can be inferred that the sPAUS D4000$_{\rm w}$ has a slight mean negative bias of the order of $\sim$-1\% that seems fairly constant across all the VIPERS D4000 range (the linear fit shows just a small correlation).
+On the other hand, the sPAUS D4000$_{\rm n}$ shows a smaller net bias but also more dispersion, and a clear correlation between bias and spectroscopic D4000 values: the SPAUS D4000$_{\rm n}$ is overestimated for bluer galaxies (D4000$_{\rm n}<1.4$), while it is underestimated for higher values (i.e., for redder galaxies).
 Moreover, in both cases the total bias distribution in the histograms is fairly close to Gaussian.
 Some numerical results from this comparison are summarised in \cref{tab:bias_results}.